 God doesn’t want us to live in pride, ignorance, fear, shame, or idolatry.
 Instead, He wants us to turn from those things, and confession is one step in the right direction.

-There is a lot more to confession, and we’ll cover in other articles some details about what confession is and how to confess.
+There is a lot more to confession, and we’ll cover in other articles some details about what confession is,how to confess, and how to respond when someone confesses to you.
 You also can’t fully understand confession without first understanding forgiveness, so check out what forgiveness is, why we forgive, how to ask for forgiveness, and how to grant forgiveness.
 And, of course, you can always be discipled in confession, repentance, and experiencing freedom in Christ through attending re:generation.